bcscheib/weatherapp/README.md

 interpretation of domain drive design DDD and using design patterns like factories and value objects as well as use cases, of which we only have one here since our data is used in one instance, a search.

+The main use case is `use_cases/weather_search.rb` which serves as the main entry point for our controller `WeatherController#index` action.

 We are also set up such that we could implement other APIs or strategies later to show data by adding an IoC or some other pattern swapping the `WeatherAPICom` API for another API, such as Apple's.